Redocly/redocly-cli/CONTRIBUTING.md

 Unit tests in the **cli** package are sensitive to top-level configuration file (**redocly.yaml**).

 To run a specific test, use this command: `npm run unit -- -t 'Test name'`.
-To update snapshots, run `npm run unit -- -u`.
+To run tests in watch mode, run: `npm run unit:watch` To run single file in watch mode, run: `npm run unit:watch -- <path/to/your/file.test.ts>` To update snapshots, run `npm run unit -- -u`.

 To get coverage per package run `npm run coverage:cli` or `npm run coverage:core`.